metelkin/metelkin.github.io/content/model-formats-for-systems-pharmacology-1/index.md

 If we borrow concepts from software engineering, we can draw parallels between a QSP model and application architecture.

-- Model States are akin to domain states or stored fields.
+- Model states are similar to domain states or stored fields.
 - Processes map to business logic.
 - Equations resemble specific algorithms.
 - Parameters function like configuration settings.
 - The ODE solver plays the role of a runtime or execution engine, "running" the model.
 - Tasks are comparable to use cases or automated test scenarios.

-The analogy isn't always perfect, but it highlights a useful perspective: there may be untapped opportunities to improve how we develop and maintain QSP models by borrowing proven practices from software engineering
+The analogy isn't always perfect, but it highlights a useful perspective: there may be untapped opportunities to improve how we develop and maintain QSP models by borrowing proven practices from software engineering.

 ### A Simple Example